choudharyamit3400/spring-security/README.md

 :zzz: Enough about me lets dive into this repository to gather some understanding .

-This is a  work in progress  Spring Secuirty  architecture that could be followed to learn SpringBoot Security for Rest Api's at one place .
+This is a  work in progress  Spring Security  architecture that could be followed to learn SpringBoot Security for Rest Api's at one place .
 There is ongoing work to add  a lot of other capabilities and modules needed to create a real world application like system.